vector-of-bool/vector-of-bool.github.io/_posts/2017-08-12-partial-specializations.md

 Pfft.
 We're programming in C++!
 We know better than output parameters! /s

-In all seriousness: This has a few (potentially serious) problems:
+In all seriousness: this has a few (potentially serious) problems:

 1. Users of `from_json` must now declare their variable before calling ``from_json`` on it.
 Ew.
 Now users are unable to use ``const``, since the